Help Us Gear Up Now For The Holidays

-Give- You can call our finance office at 801.746.1006 for secure credit card donations over the phone, or visit OgdenRescueMission.org to donate through our website.
+To give, please send a check using the enclosed envelope, Scan the QR code on this newsletter, call our donor relations office at 801.746.1006 for secure giving by credit card over the phone, or visit our website at OgdenRescueMission.org to donate online.

 Check Out Other Newsletter Articles